-Synchronized Intermittent Mandatory Ventilation
+Synchronized Intermittent Mandatory Ventilation (SIMV)

-SIMV is an alternative mode of ventilation that also seeks to mitigate the shortcomings of the more basic modes by using patient triggers, but has a mechanism built in that helps avoid the AutoPEEP complication of AC mode.
-SIMV starts with the idea of mandatory breaths or a guaranteed number of time-triggered breaths to be given per minute.
+SIMV is an alternative mode of ventilation that also seeks to mitigate the shortcomings of CMV.
+SIMV starts with idea of mandatory breaths or a guaranteed number of breaths to be given per minute.
 It then will support breaths taken in between these mandatory breaths.
-Furthermore, SIMV recognizes when patient effort is made in close proximity to a time-triggered, mandatory breath and assists that effort in a way similar to how breaths were assisted in AC mode (i.e. a full breath is given).
-Now there are more differences between these various Types of Breaths and we'll get back to that eventually, but let's focus on the timing aspect of SIMV first.
+Furthermore, SIMV recognizes when patient effort is made in close proximity to a pre-scheduled mandatory breath and assists that effort in a way similar to how breaths were assisted in AC mode.
+Now there are more difference between these various Types of Breaths and we'll get back to that eventually, but let's focus on the timing aspect of SIMV first.
 Going back to our original idea:

 SIMV's method for determining how to handle the instances of patient effort is to break the timeline into two alternating categories: mandatory and spontaneous periods.
-If a patient trigger happens within a spontaneous period, it gets supported and that effort is facilitated by the machine in a manner that we will discuss real soon;47 if an effort occurs within a mandatory period it gets assisted, a full breath is delivered, and the breath that had been planned for that mandatory period gets skipped:48 pressure support; SIMV - synchronized intermittent mandatory ventilation PPV - positive pressure ventilation; PSA
+If a patient effort happens within a spontaneous period, it gets supported and that effort is facilitated by the machine in a manner that we will discuss real soon;41 if an effort occurs within a mandatory period it gets assisted, a full breath is delivered, and the breath that had been planned for that mandatory period gets skipped:42